mhus/mhus-hsync/README.md

 ## PHP Sync-Server Configuration

 For every repository create a repo_name of the repo.php file in the conf folder.
-Copy the repo_test.php file.
+Copy the repo_sample.php file.
 Open the file and modify the configuration parameters.

 Parameters: